-The House is led by Maths teacher, William Vaughan.
-He is assisted by Jeremy Evans, who has been a resident tutor in St Boniface for 3 years.
-Jeremy is a Year 7 tutor and Head of Hockey at Warminster.
-Mrs Debbie Evans is the House Matron and a pivotal member of the House staffing structure.
+The House is led by Benji Snell, House Master and PE teacher of both prep and senior school.
+Benji specialises in Hockey and Rackets but is always keen to try his hand at all sports.
+He is assisted by Jeremy Evans, who has been a resident tutor in St Boniface for 4 years.
+Jeremy is a Lower School tutor, a DT teacher and Head of Hockey at Warminster.
+Debbie Evans is the House Matron and a pivotal member of the House staffing structure.
 She has a strong role in the pastoral care of the boys as well as being house administrator and logistics manager.
-If a boy is unwell during the school day it is Mrs Evans who makes sure they are cared for and liaises with the School Nurse.
-Mrs Evans is also a talented baker of cakes which are much appreciated by the boys.
+If one of the boys is unwell during the school day it is Mrs Evans who makes sure they are cared for and liaises with the School Nurse.
+Mrs Evans is also a talented baker of cakes which are much appreciated by the boys!

 There is a Prefect system within the House and the Prefects play a very important role assisting the staff on duty and also helping with the younger boys settle into boarding life.
 They are encouraged to have an active role in how the house is run as well as contributing to house activities.